FriendsOfCake/crud/docs/actions.rst

 ``Crud\Action\Base`` class.
 This class is ``abstract`` and provides numerous auxiliary methods which can be useful for you both as a developer as an action creator.

+Where you choose to put your custom Crud actions is up to you, but using ``src/Crud`` is a good place.
+Remember to namespace your action class accordingly.

 .. literalinclude:: _code/action_index.php
 	 :language: php